grafana/pyroscope/docs/sources/configure-client/language-sdks/ebpf.md

 | `PYROSCOPE_ONLY_SERVICES`     | `false`                             | Ignore processes unknown to service discovery.
 In a Kubernetes cluster it ignores processes like `containerd, runc, kubelet` etc |
 | `PYROSCOPE_SYMBOL_CACHE_SIZE` | `256`                          | Max size of symbols cache (1 entry per process).
 Change this value if you’re experiencing memory pressure or have many individual services. |

-## Sending data to Phlare with Pyroscope eBPF integration
+## Sending data to Grafana Cloud or Phlare with Pyroscope eBPF integration

 Starting with [weekly-f8](https://hub.docker.com/r/grafana/phlare/tags) you can ingest pyroscope profiles directly to phlare.